hchiam/urlvoid-firefox-extension/README.md

 ## Want to create your own Firefox add-on?

-Used this template repo as a starting point: <https://github.com/hchiam/learning-firefox-extension>
+Use this template repo as a starting point: <https://github.com/hchiam/learning-firefox-extension>

 ## Want to create your own Chrome extension?

-Used this template repo as a starting point: <https://github.com/hchiam/chrome-extension-template>
+Use this template repo as a starting point: <https://github.com/hchiam/chrome-extension-template>